KhariBerger/flutter_test_1/README.md

 # flutter_test_1

-Testing and learning the Dart/Flutter Language.
+Testing and learning the Dart/Flutter Language in combination with a Google Firebase backend.

 ## Getting Started